 Western Digital offers 2 years limited warranty on your WD Elements hard drive.
 This level of warranty is pretty reasonable.
 And in-line with other manufacturers.

 Number Two: Toshiba Canvio Advance Portable Hard Drive

 The Toshiba Canvio Advance included in our list for good reasons.

-You've a drive that comes in fun colors.
-A level of shock protection and the Canvio Advance transfers your files at reasonable speeds.
+You’ve a drive that comes in fun colors.
+A level of shock protection built into the drive – – perfect when your porting it with you.